iterative/dvc.org/content/docs/start/data-and-model-versioning.md

 <details>

-### ⚙️ Expand to get the previous version of the dataset.
+### ⚙️ Expand to get the previous version of the dataset 🕑

 Let's go back to the original version of the data: